RoamJS/workbench/docs/decorated-blocks.md

 Hex Color Preview Enabled - Tags that are 6 alpha numeric characters will display the color the tag represents.

 It's possible to assign a unique hotkey to this command, should you prefer to do so.
-To accomplish this, navigate to either `Settings` > `Hotkeys` or the Workbench Extension Settings.
+To accomplish this, navigate to either `Settings` > `Hotkeys` or the WorkBench Extension Settings.